 Welcome to our page, where you will get to know all about the exciting things we get up to in our class.
-The adults who help us every day in school are Mrs Baskeyfield, Mrs Cliffe and Mrs Norcup.
-At lunch time Miss Fielding, Mrs Callahan and Mrs Dalgarno are some of the adults who come to help us too.
+The adults who help us every day in school are Mrs Hall and Mrs Cliffe.
+At lunch time Miss Fielding, Mrs Callahan and Miss Taylor are some of the adults who come to help us too.
 We have to show them how we can use our knife and fork all by ourselves and how we can use our manners too.

 As always, if there is something in particular that your child is interested in please let us know and we can adapt our planning and environment to suit both their interests and next steps.